Sevinç Özarslan: Career

-Legal proceedings
+Politicized legal proceedings

-Following the July 15 coup attempt, Sevinç Özarslan, who had no pending cases in the investigations against the Gülen movement, was accused by several public prosecutor offices, primarily in Uşak, Kayseri, and Kırıkkale, of membership in a terrorist organization due to her reporting on human rights violations.
-On December 24, 2021, her assets were frozen by an official decree published in the Turkish government’s Official Gazette. Özarslan shared this decision, signed by then-Minister of Interior Süleyman Soylu and Minister of Treasury and Finance Nureddin Nebati, on her social media account and stated that she did not have any assets in Turkey.
-On May 28, 2024, the Kayseri Public Prosecutor's Office launched an investigation against Özarslan on charges of "unlawfully obtaining or disseminating personal data."
-The reason for this investigation was a news report published on the Kronos news website titled "Dismissed F-16 pilot Yahya Tarih died in a tractor accident."
+Following the July 15 coup attempt, Sevinç Özarslan-despite having no prior charges in investigations related to the Gülen movement-was accused by several public prosecutor’s offices, particularly in Uşak, Kayseri, and Kırıkkale, of membership in a terrorist organization.
+These accusations were reportedly linked to her reporting on human rights violations.

+As a response to her continued reporting on human rights violations in Turkey, Turkey froze her assets.
+The official decree was published in the Turkish government’s Official Gazette on December 24, 2021. Özarslan shared the decision—signed by then–Minister of Interior Süleyman Soylu and Minister of Treasury and Finance Nureddin Nebati—on social media, stating that she had no assets in Turkey.
+Freezing the assets of journalists and critics is a practice used by the Turkish government to suppress criticism.

+On May 28, 2024, the Kayseri Public Prosecutor’s Office launched a new investigation against her on charges of “unlawfully obtaining or disseminating personal data."This investigation was based on a report published on the Kronos news website titled “Dismissed F-16 pilot Yahya Tarih died in a tractor accident."